Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Results

 \subsection{Quantifying defect unbinding}

 The differences between non-aligning and aligning systems can be quantified using defect statistics.
-We employ two complementary approaches: (i) the nearest-neighbor distance \(r_{nn}\), which we compare to its expected value for free and uniformly distributed defects $r_{nn}^{\textup{free}} = 0.5 r_{av}$ ~\cite{nieves_preprint_2024}, where $r_{av}$ is the average distance between defects. (ii) a defect clustering scheme~\cite{Nuno-PhysRevE.65.066117}, in which two defects are assigned to the same cluster if their separation is less than a specified cutoff distance $l_{\textup{cutoff}}$.
+We employ two complementary approaches: (i) the nearest-neighbor distance \(r_{nn}\), \done{which we compare to the expectation value of the nearest-neighbor probability distribution for uncorrelated and uniformly distributed points: $r_{nn}^{\textup{free}} = 0.5 ~r_{av}$ ~\cite{nieves_preprint_2024}, where the average distance between defects $r_{av}=1/\sqrt{\rho_D}$ is set by the defect number density $\rho_D$.} (ii) a defect clustering scheme~\cite{Nuno-PhysRevE.65.066117}, in which two defects are assigned to the same cluster if their separation is less than a specified cutoff distance $l_{\textup{cutoff}}$.
 For each $l_{\textup{cutoff}} \in \{1,2, ..., L/2\}$, the total topological charge of each cluster is recorded, and the \textit{neutralization length} $l_{\textup{max}}(t)$ at time $t$ is then defined as the cutoff distance, at which all clusters are neutral.
 Similarly, the \textit{percolation length} $l_{\textup{perc}}(t)$ is defined as the cutoff distance, at which all defects belong to the same cluster.
 When defects are tightly bound, all clusters become neutral when the cutoff length equals the separation of the defect pair that is most loosely bound.
 For systems of bound defects, therefore, $l_{\textup{max}}(t)$ measures the maximum separation among all defect pairs, and $l_{\textup{max}}(t) < l_{\textup{perc}}(t)$.
 Conversely, when defects are unbound, all clusters will not generally become neutral until the cutoff length is large enough that only one cluster remains, i.e. when $l_{\textup{max}}(t) = l_{\textup{perc}}(t)$ (for more details, see~\cite{Nuno-PhysRevE.65.066117}).